gdg-tangier/vue-firestore/README.md

 2. Manually binding

-You can bind your docs/collection manually using `this.$binding`, and wait for data to be resolved, this case is really usful when we want to wait for data to be rendred and do some speccific actions.
+You can bind your docs/collection manually using `this.$binding`, and wait for data to be resolved, this case is really useful when we want to wait for data to be rendered and do some specific actions.

 ```javascript
 ...